plasticmacaroni/bg3-missables/checklist.md

   - Convince the guard on the docks to let you investigate the shipping crates
   - Destroy the barrel with the tadpoles after investigating (you can move the crate out of sight of the guards)
   - Gather 2 more tadpoles
-- ::task:: [Araj Oblodra](https://bg3.wiki/wiki/Araj_Oblodra) offers merchant sevices and special dialogue.
+- ::task:: [Araj Oblodra](https://bg3.wiki/wiki/Araj_Oblodra) offers merchant sevices
   - ::item_rare:: [The Graceful Cloth](https://bg3.wiki/wiki/The%20Graceful%20Cloth) (#2)
 - Get [a specially-brewed potion](https://bg3.wiki/wiki/Araj_Oblodra) from your blood (there are truly no downsides to this event)
   - Do the same for each companion you'd like a free potion for
 - ::task:: [Roah Moonglow](https://bg3.wiki/wiki/Roah_Moonglow) offers merchant services
   - ::item_veryrare:: [Sharpened Snare Cuirass](https://bg3.wiki/wiki/Sharpened%20Snare%20Cuirass)
   - ::item_rare:: [Armour of Devotion](https://bg3.wiki/wiki/Armour%20of%20Devotion)